 Have you ever spontaneously visited a country you least expected?
 That was the case when I discovered Kilkenny, Ireland.
 I submitted my application for Bloghouse by Navigate Media half expecting not to be accepted.
 Two weeks later I get the news to book my flights and arrange a stay in Dublin for TBEX Ireland.

-The year has flown by and I find myself looking back longing for Ireland again.
-While I am in no budgetary position to fly back right now, I am nostalgically flipping through photos becoming lost in the sense spontaneity that I had at the time.
+The years have flown by and I find myself looking back longing for Ireland again.
+While I am in no budgetary position to fly back right now, I am nostalgically flipping through photos becoming lost in the spontaneity that I had at the time.
 I was proud of myself that I could and did hop on a flight to Ireland within 2 weeks of receiving the news.
 This is as spontaneous as I get save for the rare occasions that I head to Vancouver or Seattle to catch a hockey game with only 24 hours until departure.

 Ireland was my first freeing experience where I both ventured off on my own and practically knew nothing about the country I was visiting.
 Usually I do an exhausting amount of research but not this time.
-Instead, my only source of direction was my DK Top 10 Dublin which I found useful for its map and figuring out which restaurants fit within my budget and within my area.
+Instead, my only source of direction was my DK Eyewitness Ireland which I found useful for its map and figuring out which restaurants fit within my budget and within my area.
 Otherwise I threw caution to the wind, got blistered feet walking the streets, tried haggis and soda bread and learned to be alone in a restaurant.